 Super frustrating, when a buyer seems keen and ready, but then they end up not buying.

-And very often – possibly in most of the cases – it’s because you skipped over a fundamental, essential, crucial step.
+And very often it’s because you skipped over a fundamental, essential, crucial step in the sales process: verification.

-The lady there is really nice, super helpful.
+The lady who works there is really nice, super helpful.

 It’s no big deal, but practically every time I need something, she has to return to the back and go pick out the thing that I did ask for.